 Violet-blue eyes widened and he gaped at Squall, “You knew what this was, didn’t you?”

 Squall nodded, his eyes unnaturally alight that day.
-It was like the lightening in the eye of the storm to Irvine.
+It was like the lightning in the eye of the storm to Irvine.
 The Commander looked energetic, alive, and vibrant with emotions.

 “But wait, they’re sending us on a stealth mission without the stealth ship?”
 Irvine choked, “We’ve barely switched our training for that.”